Council Tax Support

 Does my student loan affect my Council Tax Support?

-Getting benefits is often a frustrating process.
-But there are lots of places you can go for help:
+Applying for benefits is often a frustrating process, but there are lots of places you can go for help:

 - Citizen’s Advice know all about the benefits system and can help you understand your rights.
 You can visit your local bureau to get face-to-face advice and support.
 You must remember to bring along details of your benefits and general financial situation.

-- This benefits calculator from Turn2us shows you how much benefit you should be getting – many people don’t realise how much they’re entitled to.
+- This benefits calculator from Turn2us shows you how much money you should be getting based on your circumstances.

-- If you want to challenge a decision about your benefit, you can appeal.
+- If you want to challenge a decision regarding your benefit payments, you can appeal here.

 No featured article